morganmuell/brownlab-workflow-mcmctree/README.md

 If all your nodes had ESS values above 200 for both runs, that's fantastic!
 Then you can move to the second step to assess convergence described below.
 If they did not, extend the length of your analysis, dramatically if you must.
 Remember, change the sampling frequency, NOT the number of samples.

-#### Excel -- Compare values between run 1 and run 2
+#### Excel convergence check

 If you did have high enough ESS values, let's go to step 2 of assessing convergence.
+Here, we will compare average node values between run 1 and run 2 to make sure they match.
 I have also included an Excel document I already set up in the tutorial folder called convergence-check.xlsx.
 Open that up and there should be three tabs.
 Use control-a (or command-a) to select all of the values in `mcmc.txt` for run1 and paste them into the first tab.
 Repeat the same thing for the second tab with  mcmc.txt from run 2.

 Now go to the third tab.
 Here, you will see that the average node value for each node in (each column in the first two tabs) for run 1 and run 2.
 You can visually assess how similar those look in the scatter plot.
 If the plot shows a straight line when plotting the two columns against each other, you have achieved convergence because the mean values for run 1 and run 2 at each node (x and y values respectively in the plot) are approximately the same.
 I've also included a function to tell you the slope of the line to give you a different numerical feel for the similarity.
 The further the slope value is from 1, the more different your values were from each other, and the probable culprits for those differences can be identified by seeing which nodes did not have high enough ESS values on Tracer.
 It is okay if the values are not EXACTLY the same; decimal points will be off slightly.
 The important thing is how overall close they are.